Skip Navigation

 Distance: 40km (25miles)

-Continue in the direction of Citrusdal, nestled between the base of the Cederberg and the Olifants River, Citrusdal is home to green citrus orchards.
+Continue in the direction of Citrusdal, nestled between the base of the Cederberg and the Olifants River.
 The area is synonymous with its superior citrus fruits and products, although local farmers also grow rooibos tea and vegetables, produce honey and keep cattle and sheep, and the Goue Valley wines are produced from locally grown grapes.
-Make a stop for an included tea tasting at the De Tol Farm Deli before continuing to your West Coast campground.

 While the Garden Route remains one of South Africa’s most famous attractions, the West Coast’s windswept isolation and tranquillity appeal to visitors seeking a break from the hustle and bustle that often accompanies popular tourist towns.
 The sparsely populated West Coast offers wide open spaces, unspoilt beaches, rugged terrain, and azure seas.
-Visitors can look forward to exploring quaint country towns and whitewashed fishing villages, hiking through the spectacular Cederberg and the West Coast National Park as well as sampling fresh seafood at the seaside towns of Langebaan and Paternoster.
+Visitors can look forward to exploring quaint country towns and whitewashed fishing villages, hiking through the spectacular Cederberg and the West Coast National Park, bird watching, kayaking and swimming.

 Distance: 148km (93miles)